StephenVinouze/KinApp/README.md

 }
 ```

 You can specify the nature of the product you want to fetch.
 It can be either of type **INAPP** or **SUBSCRIPTION**.
 This call is marked as *suspend* as it needs to be run asynchronously without blocking the main thread.
-This is why you must wrap it inside a `runBlocking` block.

 ### Purchase product